-Elder Scrolls V Skyrim has been released on PC and it didn’t take the curious PC Gamers long to start playing with the game files to fine tune the game on PC.
-If you are looking to squeeze performance from your old PC rig which somehow runs Skyrim, you can tweak the following variables in Skyrim ini file for the desired outcomes.
+Elder Scrolls V Skyrim has been released on PC and it didn’t take the curious PC gamers long to start playing with the game files to fine-tune the game on PC.
+If you are looking to squeeze performance from your old PC rig which somehow runs Skyrim, you can follow the following Elder Scrolls V Skyrim tweaks to adjust the Skyrim ini file for the desired outcomes.

-You can disable or enable these ini tweaks to improve either graphics quality or performance of the game.
+You can disable or enable these Elder Scrolls V ini tweaks to improve either graphics quality or performance of the game.
 For more troubleshooting, read our PC troubleshooting guide.

 How To Disable Mouse ‘Smooth’ Acceleration